Oscar

 • Opening Hook: The opening establishes the comedic tone and introduces the central conflict through humor and character quirks.

-The final moments of Oscar reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Oscar reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Oscar?